Terms and Conditions with customer information

-5.2If the transport company sends the goods back to the seller, because a delivery to the customer was not possible, the customer bears the cost of unsuccessful shipping.
-This does not apply if the customer is not responsible for the circumstance leading to the impossibility of delivery or if he was temporarily prevented from accepting the service offered, unless the seller has informed him of the service a reasonable time in advance would have.
-Furthermore, this does not apply with regard to the cost of the consignment, if the customer exercises his right of withdrawal effectively.
+5.2If delivery of the goods fails for reasons for which the customer is responsible, the customer bears the reasonable costs incurred by the seller.
+This does not apply with regard to the cost of the consignment, if the customer exercises his right of withdrawal effectively.
 For the return costs applies in case of effective exercise of the right of withdrawal by the customer to the provision made in the cancellation policy of the seller.

 5.3Pickup is not possible for logistical reasons.

 6) Contract duration and contract termination for subscription contracts